qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_overview.rst

 Applications
 ============

 The application is the starting point of every qooxdoo application.
 Every qooxdoo application should also come with a custom application class.
-The application is automatically initialized at the boot phase of qooxdoo (to be exactly: when all required JavaScript packages are loaded).
+The application is automatically initialized at the boot phase of qooxdoo (to be exact: when all required JavaScript packages are loaded).

 The first method each developer needs to get used to is the `main <http://demo.qooxdoo.org/1.2.x/apiviewer/#qx.application.IApplication~main>`_ method.
 It is automatically executed after the initialization of the class.
 Normally the method is used to initialize the GUI and to load the data the application needs.